databricks-edu/build-tooling/pristine-env/README.md

   (owned by `user`)
 - ensures if you invoke `bash` or `zsh` within the instance, your default Python is the one in the virtual environment.

-Every time you fire up the image, you get an instance with a clean Python 3 environment into which you can install the build tools (or anything else).

 Other notable aspects of the image: